kranzky/insoluble/folly.md

 As Mike's chunk of aluminum spun around in his hand, the emptying feeling inside Arthur increased, as if the metal held more significance than he initially thought.

 "Stride to the deal," Mike said, subtly hinting at a connection between the aluminum and the painting.
 Arthur frowned, trying to decipher the meaning behind Mike's words.
 "Rainbows smoothed, dried," he muttered, alluding to the colorful aspect of the artwork.

-exposition;8:ARTHUR HAND PAINTING ALUMINUM CHUNK

-Arthur cautiously extended his hand, offering the aluminum chunk to Mike, as if the object held the key to unlocking the painting's mystery.

-dialogue;6:MIKE BETTER UNDERSTAND PAINTING CONNECTION

-"We better understand the connection," Mike urged, emphasizing the importance of their investigation into the painting's secrets.

-exposition;5:ARTHUR HESITATED SUSPICIOUS MIKE MOTIVES

-Arthur hesitated, growing increasingly suspicious of Mike's motives and the true significance of the aluminum and the painting.

-exposition;7:MIKE EYES SPARKED CURIOSITY ALUMINUM

 Mike's eyes sparked with curiosity as he studied the aluminum chunk, further fueling Arthur's sense of unease and intrigue.